Deepwalker/pundler/README.md

 Commands
 --------

-`pundler [install]` will install files from frozen.txt file and reveal
+`pundle [install]` will install files from frozen.txt file and reveal
     new requirements if something is not frozen yet.

-`pundler upgrade` will recreate frozen.txt from requirements.txt.
+`pundle upgrade` will recreate frozen.txt from requirements.txt.

-`pundler fixate` installs site customization for current python.
+`pundle fixate` installs site customization for current python.

-`pundler exec cmd [args]` executes entry point from one of the installed packages.
+`pundle exec cmd [args]` executes entry point from one of the installed packages.

-`pundler entry_points` prints entry points from all packages.
+`pundle entry_points` prints entry points from all packages.

-`pundler edit [package]` returns path to package directory.
+`pundle edit [package]` returns path to package directory.

 How to play with it